Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/properties/emission.rst

 *Emit From* parameters define how and where the particles are emitted, giving precise control over their distribution.
-You may use vertex groups to confine the emission, that is done in the *Vertexgroups* panel.
+You may use vertex groups to confine the emission, that is done in the *Vertex Groups* panel.

-Verts
+Vertices
    Emit particles from the vertices of a mesh.
 Faces
    Emit particles from the surface of a mesh's faces.